Building a Healthy Immune System

 Support Immunity with Your Diet

 It is also worth mentioning that including garlic in your diet will offer natural support to the immune system.
-Garlic kindles agni, destroys natural toxins, encourages the maintenance of a normal body temperature, supports the lungs, and clears excess kapha.6 Not only does garlic offer natural support for the immune system, but it can also clear harmful bacteria while preserving the body’s natural, beneficial flora.7
+Garlic kindles agni, destroys natural toxins, encourages a normal body temperature, supports the lungs, and clears excess kapha.6 It can also clear harmful bacteria while preserving the body’s natural, beneficial flora.7

 Prioritize Balanced Sleep

-If sleep is a challenge area for you, you might be interested in our health guide, An Ayurvedic Guide to Balanced Sleep.
+If sleep is a challenging area for you, you might be interested in our health guide, An Ayurvedic Guide to Balanced Sleep.
 Otherwise, try to go to bed and get up at about the same times each day, and aim to sleep for about eight hours each night.

 Managing stress is an important health topic in its own right.
 That said, excess stress is extremely detrimental to our immune response because stress hormones very effectively suppress the immune system—reallocating vital resources in order to ensure our immediate survival.10

 Adopt a Supportive Daily Routine

 Our physiology is very much adapted to—and supported by—some sense of regularity.
-Ayurveda recommends a daily routine for everyone.
-However, because it helps to calm the nervous system and relieve stress, focusing on a routine can be a particularly potent means of preserving immunity and protecting ojas.
+Ayurveda recommends a daily routine for everyone, but because it helps to calm the nervous system and relieve stress, a routine can be a particularly potent means of preserving immunity and protecting ojas.